isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

    $ gcsfuse --only-dir <subdirectory> <bucketName> <myFolder/to/mount>

-example: you have a bam file with the address gs://gdc-ccle-open/692a845c-7957-41f2-b679-5434c69ba25b/G27328.Calu-6.1.bam, and you only need to mount to that directory that hold that bam file:
+example: you have a bam file with the address gs://gdc-ccle-open/692a845c-7957-41f2-b679-5434c69ba25b/G27328.Calu-6.1.bam, and you only need to mount the directory that holds that bam file:

 ::